Visiting Research Fellowships

 Fellows are encouraged to participate as much as possible in the intellectual life of the Institute, and are normally expected to present a paper on their work in progress in one of the Institute's research seminars.
 At the end of their tenure, Fellows are required to submit a report [word] demonstrating the benefits and results of their visit.

 To apply for a non-stipendiary Visiting Research Fellowship, please download, complete and return the application form [word] along with a brief C.V. listing your main publications and academic credentials.
 Please also ask two referees to write independently on your behalf.
-Applications are considered by the Academic Committee, which normally convenes during the Autumn and Spring terms.
+Applications are considered by the Research Promotion & Facilitation Committee, which normally convenes during the Autumn and Spring terms.

-The next deadline for applications is 7 February 2014.
+The next deadline for applications is 15 October 2014.
 Applicants are reminded that they are responsible for ensuring that applications and all references reach us before the due date.
 All documents may be submitted electronically via email attachment.
-Incomplete applications or applications that do not conform to the guidelines will not be forwarded to the Academic Committee.
+Incomplete applications or applications that do not conform to the guidelines will not be forwarded to the Committee.

 Please send all correspondence to: